Pagina-afbeeldingen

 *The roman church the writer hopes will not take offence, at the term papist, it being the proper term to designate this branch of the church, whether you take its etymology from its greek root, papa, or french papiste, originally meaning Father, and in that sense applied to all christian ministers, until the bishop of Rome acquired so much importance as to have himself styled the Father, Pope, or Head of the whole Christian church, and the name appropriated exclusively to himself.
 The term Catholic, in our view, does not apply to them, as it embraces, in meaning, not only the Roman, but the whole Christian church.

 to hear and judge impartially, ex animo convinci volens; and all the attention I could command was given, that this result might be produced, and that no new important ideas or discoveries, coming from this reputed oracle of romanism might be lost, carefully* noted down the substance, the medulla of his remarks.
-The result of this Rev. priest's defence, together with a candid and unreserved examination of popery, if I may presume so much upon the liberality of the Intelligencer, will now be given in a series of communications to the community that both protestants and romans may judge for themselves.
+The result

 We would candidly ask, is it not time, high time for this church to come forward with a more candid and open explanation and defence of her doctrines than she has yet done.
 We as protestants, as already stated, are complained of by them as wanting in charrity and every proper feeling, simply because viewing their principles of religion as we do, we are constrained to condemn them as fundamentally wrong, dangerous and destructive to the soul.
 If they are different, and we have misconceived them, why not let the fact be known, and a proper and convincing comment upon them be given.
 Thousands of protestants would rejoice, and extend to them, as well as to each other, the right hand of christian fellowship and love.

 Our opposition is not against papists, or the romish church, as a separate branch of the church, or because of her name, but against her creed and the articles of her faith as ruinous to her worshippers.
-The papal or romish church, by any other name would be as horri ble, as repugnant to our feelings as the name which designates her.
+The papal or romish church, by any other name would be as horrible, as repugnant to our feelings as the name which designates her.
 Her principles we wish satisfactorily proven as founded upon the bible, or else given up and changed; the name we care nothing about.
-“A rose by any other name would smell as sweet."
+"A rose by any other name would smell as sweet."
 This step then we hold to be the duty of her ministry.
 This our fear of her doctrines and opposition call for, and upon hearing this determination on the part of the priest in Frederick, I not only felt it my duty to hear the defence and explanation he promised to give, but on this very account, whatever was the result, felt a regard for the Rev. lecturer such as no other circumstance, but his thus coming up to our conviction of his duty, could have excited.

 How many papists are in our land?
 With what rapidity are they increasing?
 What efforts are they making, to extend the doctrines and influence of their church, would be questions of no moment such as they now are; would be queries searched into with pleasure by the friends of all denominations, if in the view of charity, the kingdom of heaven was thereby extended, if thus these wanderers were brought into the fold of Jesus, and fed with the bread